Iñaki de Juana Chaos: Hunger strike

 On 7 August 2006, de Juana began a hunger strike to demand his release on October 4, 2006, the date which he should have been released under his original sentence.
 He began to be force-fed on 20 September.
 He ended the hunger strike after 63 days on 9 October.

 In November 2006, de Juana was sentenced to twelve years and seven months for allegedly making terrorist threats in two articles of opinion and he resumed his hunger strike.

 In February 2007, de Juana's sentence for promoting terrorism was cut from more than 12 years, down to 3 years.
 On 24 February, thousands of people protested in Madrid against the ruling.
 According to two polls, the majority of Spaniards opposed this decision.

 On 2 March 2007, the Spanish Government made the decision to essentially demote de Juana to house arrest due to worries over his health.
 This decision was criticized by the major conservative party, Partido Popular, who denounced the move as an agreement between government and ETA, and an encouragement for future prisoner hunger strikes.

 On 1 March 2007, de Juana ended his hunger strike after 114 days, after being moved from Madrid to a hospital in the Basque Region.
 He was to serve the remainder of his sentence on house arrest.
 On 10 March 2007, thousands of people protested in Madrid against the release of de Juana.
 On 6 June 2007, de Juana was sent back to prison one day after Eta said the ceasefire was to end.

 On 17 July 2008, de Juana commenced his third hunger strike.
-This time he was protesting a decision by the Prosecutor's Office of the National Court to place a lean on an apartment which his wife owns.
+This time he was protesting a decision by the Prosecutor's Office of the National Court to place a lien on an apartment which his wife owns.
 This will not stop him from living there, but it will stop the apartment from being sold. de Juana owes his victims €8 million.